 Williams noted that engaging Tow/Haul mode in the Sequoia only prevented use of the 6th gear instead of the more intelligent throttle mapping and altered shift points of others in the test.
 He also noted that the Armada's powertrain was working extra hard to tow, while Bragman pointed out that when the transmission kicked down to a lower gear, the Armada's seven-speed felt "pretty violent" on steeper grades.
 Neither engine felt particularly strong when towing, but each felt capable if slightly unwilling, like asking a teenager to clean their room.

 The 10-speeds earned special praise, with Ford getting most of it.
 The Expedition's 10-speed felt nearly effortless and incredibly intelligent in its gear selection and choices to upshift, downshift or stay in gear.
 Bragman praised the gear display in the gauge cluster that indicates the currently selected gear, and Williams called it "by far the smartest transmission we've seen from just about any mainstream segment."
-The brilliant transmission makes the Expedition seem like it's got the same brute force of the Tahoe.
+The brilliant transmission makes the Expedition seem like it's got the same brute force of Chevrolet's Tahoe.

 We measured fuel economy with an interest in the difference between no trailer and with a trailer.
 Surprisingly, the Tahoe came out on top in each test even with the biggest engine and most horsepower: The Tahoe averaged 22.5 mpg without a trailer and 12.1 mpg with a trailer, for a decrease of 46.2 percent.
 The Expedition averaged 21.6 mpg without a trailer but 10.2 mpg with a trailer, for the most significant decrease of 52.9 percent.

-The EcoBoost's drop in fuel economy is something we've observed in our testing of pickup trucks equipped with other V-6 EcoBoost engines.
+The EcoBoost's drop in fuel economy is something we've observed in our testing of trucks equipped with other V-6 EcoBoost engines.
 The Armada averaged 19.8 mpg without a trailer but just made it into double digits when towing with 10 mpg, a difference of 49.8 percent.
 The Sequoia had the lowest disparity between without a trailer and with a trailer of 43.1 percent, but it also had the lowest fuel-economy numbers without a trailer in the test: 18.8 mpg; it got 10.7 mpg with a trailer.

 Tow Hitch Receivers and Hitches